a7medayman6/Assembly-Cheat-Sheet/README.md

 idiv src 		; signed division
 				; Signed integers must be sign-extended before division takes place.
-				; Fill high byte/word/doubleword with a copy of the low byte/word/doubleword's sign bit ; divides AX, DX:AX, or EDX:EAX over 8, 16, or 32-bit operand and store in AL, AX, or EAX the result and in AH, DX, or EDX the reminder
+				; Fill high byte/word/doubleword with a copy of the low byte/word/doubleword's sign bit ; divides AX, DX:AX, or EDX:EAX over 8, 16, or 32-bit operand and store in AL, AX, or EAX the result and in AH, DX, or EDX the reminder cbw 			; (convert byte to word) extends AL into AH cwd 			; (convert word to doubleword) extends AX into DX cdq 			; (convert doubleword to quadword) extends EAX into EDX sbb dest, src 		; subtract both the src opernad and CF from dest => dest = dest - src - CF

 ```
 ## Data transfer